Benzo-Fury/boost-AI/readme.md

 ```

 ### Memory
 Ah, memory.
 The stuff of nightmares for those not brave enough to face its mighty power.
-We've even given it its own VIP section outside of the common parameters area, because let's be real, it deserves that kind of special treatment.
+We've even given it its own VIP section outside the common parameters area, because let's be real, it deserves that kind of special treatment.
 So go ahead, quiver in fear as you approach the hallowed halls of memory, knowing that only the bravest of coders dare to venture into its realm.
 Or maybe you have years of coding experience, in which case, why on earth would you be using this package?
 But hey, we won't judge.
-Anyways, here's how you use the thing.
+Anyway, here's how you use the thing.

 Our package stores every generateText request in a connected MongoDB database, unless you haven't set a MongoDB URI, in which case it'll just shrug and move on without throwing any errors.

 #### Generate Text Followups (REAL MEMORY)
-Wow, isn't it just amazing how you can use the conversation ID (if you even remember it) to create follow up requests for previous text requests?
+Wow, isn't it just amazing how you can use the conversation ID (if you even remember it) to create follow-up requests for previous text requests?
 It's almost like technology is advancing every day or something.
 And get this - all you have to do is specify the conversation ID within the new request!
 Mind-blowing, isn't it?
 Who would have thought that following up on a conversation could be so simple?
 ```ts
 const response = await api.generateText({
  prompt: "What is the biggest animal?",